Alphabetical Listing of Composers of Cello Concertos

 Hoffmann, Richard (1925-2021) was an Austrian-American composer who wrote a cello concerto in 1959.

-Hoffmeister, Franz Anton (1754-1812) was a German composer who wrote two cello concertos, in E flat and D.
+Hoffmeister, Franz Anton (1754-1812) was a German composer who wrote three cello concertos, in E flat, C, and D.

 Hofmann, Heinrich (1842-1902) was a German composer and pianist who wrote a cello concerto which was first published in 1875.

-Hofmann, Leopold (1738-1793) was an Austrian composer who is thought to have written at least seven cello concertos.
+Hofmann, Leopold (1738-1793) was an Austrian composer who wrote eight cello concertos.
 Four have been recorded by Tim Hugh for Naxos.
-Sol Gabetta has also recorded one of those four.
+Sol Gabetta has also recorded one of those four for RCA.
+Hofmann also wrote a work for two cellos and orchestra.

 Hofmann, Wolfgang (1922-2003) was a German composer who wrote a concerto for cello and chamber orchestra in 1979 and a concerto for cello and 13 strings in 1986.
 He also wrote a Ballade for cello and strings in 1973.
 His Concerto piccolo for six cellos and Concerto stereophone for twelve cellos, both dating from 1977, are not included in the appendix of multiple cello concertos because they lack orchestral accompaniment.